marisa-contract/suitecrm-azure-ad/README.md

 ### Prerequisite
 Create an app in Azure AD to get client_id.
 As part of the registration, you will also need to add the Web platform, enable the Implicit flow, and add the redirectURI to your application.
-Redirect URI should be set to URL of SuiteCRM/index.php
+Redirect URI should be set to URL of SuiteCRM/index.php.
+The steps are outlined at: https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration

-More details here on app registration here - https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration

-After completing the steps outlined in the documentation, return to Azure Active Directory > App Registrations and then open the new app.
+After completing the steps outlined in the Microsoft documentation, return to Azure Active Directory > App Registrations and then open the new app.

 ### Important
 * The plugin hides the default login box once it is enabled (JS only) so make sure that all users's user_name match users email address in Azure AD.
 Navigate to the Authentication section and check the box to enable ID tokens (used for implicit and hybrid flows).